likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/documentation/replication_lab.md

 public_network:  172.16.0.0/24
 cluster_network: 192.168.1.0/24
 ```
-For the containerized configuration we will use cephs 3 image rhceph-3-rhel7, and we have to configure the registre from where we wan't to download the container image, the registry for dc2 has the IP 172.16.0.10:
+For the containerized configuration we will use cephs 3 image rhceph-3-rhel7, and we have to configure the register from where we want to download the container image, the registry for dc2 has the IP 172.16.0.10:
 ```
 ###Containerized Configuration###
 containerized_deployment: true